BT0024 – Statement of Treasury Policy

 5. Prime commercial paper which shall be rated in the highest category by at least two commercial paper rating services;

-C. Investment obligations, when so purchased, shall be turned over to the Treasurer, who shall be responsible for the safekeeping thereof.
+Investment obligations, when so purchased, shall be turned over to the Treasurer, who shall be responsible for the safekeeping thereof.
 In lieu of actual physical delivery of such obligations so purchased, the Treasurer may accept trust receipts.

-F. The Treasurer is authorized to execute or cause to be executed such certificates, advices, agreements, or other documents on behalf of the University which may be required to carry out this Statement of Treasury Policy.
+The Treasurer is authorized to execute or cause to be executed such certificates, advices, or other documents on behalf of the University consistent with the provisions of this Statement of Treasury Policy.
+The Treasurer may designate appropriate individuals with authority to act on his/her behalf as may be necessary, subject to the approval of the CFO.

 Policy Details: